ScottLogic/Technology-Carbon-Standard/pages/projects/gwf/4-operational-emissions.md

 **How could we improve upon this?**

 With more time and resources, the detailed estimate could be much improved.
 Firstly, as we only commited to detailing the four servers used for the Greencheck API, this modelling could be extended to all of the servers.
-This would require gathering more data regarding the processors used, the processor's min/max power, number of threads and the avgerage CPU utilisation for each server.
+This would require gathering more data regarding the processors used, the processor's min/max power, number of threads and the average CPU utilisation for each server.
 Also, we only used the month of April as a sample of average CPU utilisation.
 This modelling could be applied to every month of the year, for a monthly comparison, or simply calculate the average utilisation for the entire year.

 We didn't gather any detail of the server's embodied carbon.
 This would likely need to be obtained from Hetzner if they would be willing to share more details of the hardware.
 As a high proportion of the total carbon emissions, this could have a significant impact on the total emissions.